At112/meshed-potato/README.md

 # meshed-potato
- Deploy very simplistic REST API on Cloud of your choice (AWS, GCP, Azure, …) with IaaC.
+#Deploy very simplistic REST API on Cloud of your choice (AWS, GCP, Azure, …) with IaaC.

-For example, in AWS this could be deploying AWS Lambda + AWS API Gateway with AWS CloudFormation.

- Additional questions:
-o What would you monitor on the app? o Which metrics would you set alerts on? o Can we deploy the whole setup in new account?
-(In terms of disaster recovery) o How would you protect the API from public access?
+In this code I am deploying REST API on AWS Fargate Containers using Terraform.

+A- I developed a REST API Application in flask using python and created an image and pushed to ECR.
+B- I deployed the application in Fargate containers using Terraform and enabled monitoring using cloudwatch.
+C- I created the Route53 and ALB to route the traffic to the deployed application.

+Detailed instruction is in Documentation.docx file.